Moovly/wordpress-plugin/readme.txt

 You can contact our technical support at api@moovly.com.

 = What is the recommended installation
-We suggest a PHP 7.1 installation, and the latest WordPress version.
-If you are not sure about these things, make sure to system administrator.
+We suggest a PHP 7.3 installation, and the latest WordPress version.
+If you are not sure about these things, make sure to contact your system administrator.
 If you are the system administrator and are not sure, you can always install a PHPInfo plugin that will tell you all the information that is needed.

 We have tested it on 5.6 but there are some installs we have ran into an issue that breaks the code.
-If you get an error amongst the lines of "Cannot use X as Y because the name is already in use." than your install is affected with this issue.
-We strongly suggest then you try to upgrade to PHP 7.1.
+If you get an error amongst the lines of "Cannot use X as Y because the name is already in use." then your install is affected with this issue.
+We strongly suggest then you try to upgrade to PHP 7.3.
 Some plugins you might have installed might not be supported, so please try this on a test site (or staging site) first.

 = Is this plugin free?